Troubleshooting

 vibe approvals decide <runId> <approvalId> --approve # or --reject

-Verify: Status transitions back to the stage it was about to enter.
+To check it worked, watch the status move back into the stage it was about to enter.

 Run stuck in paused

-If Vibestrate’s process is alive: vibe resume <runId> and wait a few seconds for the next stage-boundary check.
+If Vibestrate’s process is still alive, run vibe resume <runId> and give it a few seconds for the next stage-boundary check.

-If the process ended: start it again (vibe run or vibe ui) and the durable state will be picked up automatically.
+If the process ended, start it again with vibe run or vibe ui, and the durable state gets picked up automatically.

-Worktree creation failed: “main branch has uncommitted changes”
+Worktree creation fails: “main branch has uncommitted changes”

 git stash push -m "before vibe run"